nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### VPC in Region Paris 🇫🇷

-From the internet browser tab with the Paris region selected, go to the VPC Dashboard and create a new VPC.
+From the browser tab with the Paris region selected, go to the VPC Dashboard and create a new VPC.
 Verify the CIDR blocks do not overlap with the London VPC.
 Use the IPv4 CIDR block 172.33.0.0/16.

 Next, we will add subnets for the various availability zones and attach a new internet gateway, linking all of these to a new routing table, just as we did before.

 Create the subnets for each availability zone in the VPC we just created:

-- **First Availability Zone**
+- First Availability Zone
     - Set the IPv4 subnet CIDR block to 172.33.16.0/20.
     - Subnet name: my-subnet-3a
     - Select the availability zone: eu-west-3a

-- **Second Availability Zone**
+- Second Availability Zone
     - Set the IPv4 subnet CIDR block to 172.33.0.0/20.
     - Subnet name: my-subnet-3b
     - Select the availability zone: eu-west-3b

-- **Third Availability Zone**
+- Third Availability Zone
     - Set the IPv4 subnet CIDR block to 172.33.32.0/20.
     - Subnet name: my-subnet-3c
     - Select the availability zone: eu-west-3c